THE UNIVERSITY of EDINBURGH

 Course description The radiation of land plants over the last 475 million years transformed Earth to the green planet we know today.
 Land plants have not simply survived during this time but have instead thrived, leading to a plethora of botanical form spanning minute mosses, creeping lycophytes and ferns, towering gymnosperms and flamboyant flowering plants.

 The aim for the course is to provide an overview of this remarkable radiation.
 This will be done by focussing in on some of the key anatomical, physiological and genetic changes that have underpinned the diversity of land plants.
+We will also consider how some of these traits and innovations enable plants to acclimate and adapt to different environments.

 The course will therefore provide a broad overview of plant evolution through time, set out how lessons from the past can reveal information about the future and highlight some of the remaining outstanding questions in the study of plant evolution.
+The course will also make clear the link between the evolution and ecology of plants (past and present).

 Entry Requirements (not applicable to Visiting Students)